-Longevity is something that humankind has been striving for from time and beyond.
-According to a Global Health and Aging report from 2011, the global number of centenarians is projected to increase 10-fold between 2010 and 2050 (notably, today an overwhelming 80% of them are women).
-In Britain, while there were just 24 centenarians in 1917, there are now almost 15,000!
-Whether one is lucky enough to reach such an old age is a factor of genetics, socioeconomic factors and psychological characteristics.
-Managing to avoid personal or social key turning points, such as diseases, wars, poverty, etc. also plays a crucial role.
-A questionnaire on the website www.livingto100.com that calculates your life expectancy based on a series of lifestyle questions, gives a good overview of factors that have an influence on how long we live.
+Longevity has been a goal that humankind has pursued for centuries.
+According to a Global Health and Aging report from 2011, the global number of centenarians is projected to increase tenfold between 2010 and 2050, with an overwhelming 80% being women.
+In Britain, there were just 24 centenarians in 1917, but today, that number has grown to more than 15,000!
+Reaching such an advanced age depends on a mix of genetics, socioeconomic factors, and psychological characteristics.
+Avoiding key turning points, such as disease, wars, or poverty, also plays a crucial role.
+Discover how different factors can impact your life expectancy by trying out the lifespan calculator available on this site.
+It’s a quick way to get an overview tailored to you!

-Many of us today know someone or have a relative who is 91 years or older.
-This was not very common just a few decades ago.
-Every now and then one even gets to hear about very active timeless elders who do yoga or run the marathon to keep themselves active, fit and in shape.
-Eileen Ash is such an inspirational example:
+Today, many of us know someone or have a relative who is 91 years or older—a rarity just a few decades ago.
+Occasionally, we hear about incredibly active timeless elders who continue to stay fit by doing yoga or even running marathons.
+Eileen Ash is one such inspirational example: Watch Eileen Ash in Action.

-- A positive attitude: a realistic or even optimistic attitude
+- A Positive Attitude: Maintaining a realistic or optimistic outlook on life.

-- Exercise: moderate exercise of the mind and body
+- Regular Exercise: Keeping the mind and body active through moderate exercise.

-- Faith: in life or in God helped in staying positive
+- Faith: Whether faith in life, in oneself, or in a higher power, staying positive was key.

-Gail Sheehy, author of New Passages and several other books, describes successful centenarians as follows:
+Gail Sheehy, author of New Passages and other books, describes successful centenarians as:

-“The word researchers apply most frequently to centenarians is “adaptable.”
+“The word researchers apply most frequently to centenarians is ‘adaptable.’
 All have suffered losses and setbacks.
-But even the most intense loss, such as the loss of a spouse after 50 or 60 years of marriage, was mourned, and then the person moved on.
-Other characteristics of healthy centenarians, garnered from a number of studies, are these: Most have high native intelligence, a keen interest in current events, a good memory and few illnesses.
-They tend to be early risers, sleeping on average between six and seven hours.
-Most drink coffee, follow no special diets, but generally prefer diets high in protein, low in fat.
-There is no uniformity in their drinking habits, but they use less medication in their lifetimes than many old people use in a week.
-They prefer living in the present, with changes, and are usually religious in the broad sense.”
+But even the most intense loss, such as the passing of a spouse after 50 or 60 years of marriage, was mourned, and then the person moved on.
+Other characteristics of healthy centenarians, gathered from various studies, include high native intelligence, keen interest in current events, a good memory, and few illnesses.
+They tend to be early risers, sleeping an average of six to seven hours.
+Most drink coffee, follow no strict diets but prefer foods high in protein and low in fat.
+They are not uniform in their drinking habits but use less medication than many older people do in a week.
+They live in the present, embrace change, and are usually religious in a broad sense.”

-In his book on longevity, “Pro-longevity”, Albert Rosenfeld states for people who gave their ages as l00 or more, “It was clear that, though these individuals worked hard and enjoyed their work, there was a marked lack of high ambition.
-They had tended to live relatively quiet and independent lives, were generally happy with their jobs, their families, and their religion, and had few regrets.
-Nearly all expressed a strong will to live, and a high appreciation for the simple experiences and pleasures of life.”
+“It was clear that, though these individuals worked hard and enjoyed their work, there was a marked lack of high ambition.
+They lived relatively quiet and independent lives, were generally happy with their jobs, families, and religion, and had few regrets.
+Nearly all expressed a strong will to live and a high appreciation for the simple experiences and pleasures of life.”

 Read about any other Blob: